simonhammes/506-software-architecture/architecture.typ

   [(M, L)],
   [QA3-3],
   [Availability],
-  // TODO
-  // TODO: Response measure?
-  [The mobile app should handle network errors in _limited connectivity mode_ gracefully.], [FR3],
+  [The mobile app should handle network errors in _limited connectivity mode_ gracefully (i.e. not crash).], [FR3],
   [#highlight(fill: rgb("#EF9A9A"))[(M, H)]],
   [QA4-1],